OpenShift Security Context Constraints

 Containers often run with excessive privileges and capabilities—much more than they need to do their job efficiently.
 As a result, we need to consider what privileges the container has and whether it runs with any unnecessary capabilities it does not need.

-Some of the capabilities a container may have are defaults that fall under risky configurations and should be avoided.
-You want to keep an eye on the CAP_SYS_ADMIN.
-This flag grants access to an extensive range of privileged activities.
+Some of a container’s capabilities may be defaults that fall under risky configurations and should be avoided.
+You should keep an eye on the CAP_SYS_ADMIN flag, which grants access to an extensive range of privileged activities.

 The container has isolation boundaries by default with namespace and control groups ( when configured correctly).
-However, granting the excessive container capabilities will weaken the isolation between the container and this Host and other containers on the same Host.
-They are, essentially, removing or dissolving the container’s ring-fence capabilities.
+However, granting excessive container capabilities will weaken the isolation between the container, this Host, and other containers on the same Host.
+This is essentially removing or dissolving the container’s ring-fence capabilities.

 Starting OpenShift Security Best Practices

-Then, we have security with OpenShift that overcomes many of the default security risks you have with running containers.
+Then, we have security with OpenShift, which overcomes many of the default security risks you have with running containers.
 And OpenShift does much of this out of the box.
 If you want further information on securing an OpenShift cluster, kindly check out my course for Pluralsight on OpenShift Security and OpenShift Network Security.

 OpenShift Container Platform (formerly known as OpenShift Enterprise) or OCP is Red Hat’s offering for the on-premises private platform (PaaS).
 OpenShift is based on the Origin open-source project and is a Kubernetes distribution.